Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 The bench is empty on purpose.

-The Tennessee Democratic Party doesn’t have a deep bench because nobody has invested in one.
-Talented people who could run for state House, city council, county commission, school board look at the landscape - the funding, the press hostility, the time commitment, the political class’s indifference to outsiders - and decide it’s not worth it.
-Nobody runs against the incumbent Republican.
-The state stays the way it is.
-The next cycle, the same calculation produces the same result.
+Tennessee Democrats don’t have a deep bench because nobody invested in one.
+People who could run for state House, city council, county commission, or school board look at the money, the hostile press, the time, and the cold shoulder from the political class - and decide it’s not worth it.
+So nobody runs against the Republican.
+The state stays the same.
+Next cycle, same math, same result.

-This is the structural problem nobody else is fixing, and it is the one that quietly determines every other fight.
-The voting rights bills, the redistricting reform, the rural healthcare push - all of them depend on a state legislature different from the one Tennessee has now, and that state legislature depends on people choosing to run who currently don’t.
+This is the problem nobody else is fixing, and it quietly decides every other fight.
+Voting rights, redistricting, rural healthcare - all of them need a different state legislature than the one we have, and that needs people who don’t currently run to start running.

-If this campaign gets one thing right beyond the seat itself, it has to be this: leave Tennessee with more people running for office than when I started, at every level.
-That outcome doesn’t depend on Congress acting.
-It depends on doing the work.
+If this campaign gets one thing right beyond the seat itself, it’s this: leave Tennessee with more people running for office than when I started, at every level.
+That doesn’t wait on Congress.
+It just takes doing the work.

 My pledge